Victoria’s Secret’s Devon Windsor Gets Soaking Wet In A Bikini In Close-Up Body Shot

 In the caption, the swim brand confirmed that the star of E!’s reality series Model Squad was wearing the Rosie bikini top and the Maia bottoms, both of which are available now and sold as separate pieces.

-The brand’s official website shows off a number of different styles the skimpy swimwear top and bottoms are currently available in, including a navy blue polka dot design as well as the more simple plain black or plain white.
+The brand’s official website shows off a number of available styles of the skimpy swimwear top and bottoms, including a navy blue polka-dot design as well as the more simple plain black or white.

 But this isn’t the first time Devon has modeled one of her own bikinis on social media.

 As The Inquisitr reported last week, the star brought in a little help from her fellow Victoria’s Secret model Lorena Rae for a recent shoot.
-In that photo, the gorgeous duo matched one another during a trip to the beach as they sun bathed together in white bikinis.
+In that photo, the gorgeous duo matched one another during a trip to the beach as they sunbathed together in white bikinis.

-Before that, she was snapped as she splashed around in the ocean in another over her own swim looks while holding on to a horse’s reins.
+Before that, she was snapped as she splashed around in the ocean while holding on to a horse’s reins.